ArbitrumFoundation/governance/docs/overview.md

 The exception to this is proposals that are deemed _non-constitutional_.
 This type of proposal shouldn't affect the behavior of the chain, or should do so in limited well understood ways.
 At inception the only type of non-constitutional proposal is the spending of treasury funds.

 To differentiate between these two types of proposal, Arbitrum governance uses two Governor contracts.
-A _constitutional_ one which requires at least 5% of all votable tokens to vote “in favor” and more votable tokens to vote “in favor” than to vote “against” in order to pass, and a _non-constitutional_ one which requires at least 3% of all votable tokens to vote “in favor” and more votable tokens to vote “in favor” than to vote “against” in order to pass.
-The ability to upgrade Arbitrum contracts is held by the 5% governor, so no proposals made from the 3% governor can cause a change to contract code, or to a set of chain “owner” parameters.
+A _constitutional_ one (the Core governor) and a _non-constitutional_ one (the Treasury governor).
+Both require more votable tokens to vote “in favor” than to vote “against”, and both require a quorum to be reached; the constitutional governor uses a higher quorum than the non-constitutional one (see [Quorum](#quorum)).
+The ability to upgrade Arbitrum contracts is held by the Core (constitutional) governor, so no proposals made from the Treasury (non-constitutional) governor can cause a change to contract code, or to a set of chain “owner” parameters.

 ## Proposal delays

 All governance activities occur on Arbitrum One.
 Proposals are made there, as well as delegation and voting.
 A proposal made to the constitutional governor experiences enough delay to ensure that users can safely exit the chain before the proposal is executed, should they deem it malicious.

-1. **Arbitrum One timelock** - 3 days delay.
+1. **Arbitrum One timelock** - 8 days delay.
 After passing, a proposal is delivered to a timelock on Arbitrum One.
 The purpose of this delay is to allow users to initiate withdrawals from the chain should they wish to.
 2. **L2->L1 message delay** - ~1 week.
 All proposals must be withdrawn to L1 before being executed (even if they will eventually execute back on an L2).
 This ensures that any exits made by users in the previous delay can be processed before the upgrade will, since both go through this delay.
 3. **Ethereum mainnet delay** - 3 days.
 Withdrawals are delayed by any open challenges in the Arbitrum One rollup.
 This can cause many withdrawals to become eligible for execution on L1 at the same time.
 This would mean that although a user initiated their withdrawal before the L2->L1 upgrade message, they could both become eligible for execution on the L1 at roughly the same time, causing users to race on L1 against the upgrade.
 To prevent this, the upgrade proposal goes through a further delay after reaching the L1, ensuring that any withdrawals initiated before the upgrade proposal will be eligible for execution first.